 The parish was split into two parts, with an enumerator for each.

-The second Boundary: being that part bounded on the West or South-West by the Parish of Guilden Morden, on the North-East and East by the Parish’s of Shingay, Abington and Litlington and on the South by the High road leading from Litlington to Steeple Morden Church.
-Contents: comprising all the Houses and Cottages on the North side of Cheyney Street, the Vicarage, Brook End Farm and Cottages, Bogs Gap, all the Houses on both sides of Hay Street the School inclusive, all the House and Cottages in North Brook End and Flex Lane.
+The second northern part “Being that part bounded on the West or South-West by the Parish of Guilden Morden, on the North-East and East by the Parish’s of Shingay, Abington and Litlington and on the South by the High road leading from Litlington to Steeple Morden Church.
+Contents: comprising all the Houses and Cottages on the North side of Cheyney Street, the Vicarage, Brook End Farm and Cottages, Bogs Gap, all the Houses on both sides of Hay Street the School inclusive, all the House and Cottages in North Brook End and Flex Lane”.